-In 1908, G. H. Hardy (a British mathematician) and Wilhelm Weinberg (a German doctor) independently formulated a hypothetical model, showing how under specific circumstances the genetic composition of a population will not change.
+In 1908, G. H. Hardy (a British mathematician) and Wilhelm Weinberg (a German doctor) independently formulated a hypothetical model, showing how - under specific circumstances - the genetic composition of a population would not change.
 This analysis of Mendel's First Law resolved a divergence of opinions (and outright misunderstandings), regarding its expected outcome.
 Dissolving this riddle - ultimately - led to the acceptance of evolution as a shift of an allele frequency in a population over time.

 The "Hardy-Weinberg equilibrium" theorem states that evolution will not take place - if certain conditions obtain.
 It demonstrates how allele and genotype frequencies remain stable (in a state of equilibrium) - when undisturbed by intervening "forces of nature", and it paints a picture of an idealized, null-evolutionary scenario.

 For one trait, an individual carries two, unblending versions of a gene.
 During meiosis (gamete formation), the two versions of the gene pair separate from each other to form gametes.
 When gametes unite at fertilization, they combine at random.